 For a dynamic QR Code to function as a dynamic QR Code, a short URL is assigned to the QR Code and separate landing pages are created based on the time, location, and device to be used.

-These dynamic QR Codes redirect the user to different landing pages based on the protocol set by the user on the dashboard.
+These codes redirect the user to different landing pages based on the protocol set by the user on the dynamic QR Code generator‘s dashboard.

 Static QR Codes are absolutely free of charge.
 Dynamic QR Codes are free until the free trial period is over and once it is over, they are chargeable.